Nayan-Chaturvedi/ChaiAurCode/README.md

 document.getElementById('firstHeading').innerHTML = "<h1>Chai aur code<h1/>"
 ````

 - So in this we can add, remove, apply filters to the element in DOM manipulation
-- Learn all the above basic rather focusing on any framework

 <hr/>
 <br/>